DexterHuang/CyberCodeOnline/UpdateNote.md

 - With careful consideration and many feedback & sugesstions from many community members, previously mentioned enemy level gap scaling is canceled, if there is plan to make similar change, I will make sure to make new notice :)

 ## Updates
+### 2022/07/28 v0.780
+- OPTIMIZATION - new patch of serverside optimization is deployed

 ### 2022/07/26 v0.780
 - UI - Bank NPC graphic has been updated